locnnil/workshop/docs/explanations/essentials/project-workspace-sdks.rst

 Project, workspace, SDKs
 ========================

-The concepts of a project, its workspaces, their definitions and SDKs are the most important aspects of |project|.
+Projects, workspaces, workspace definitions and SDKs are the key building blocks of |project|.

 Project
 -------

+A project is a directory that contains one or many workspace definitions.

+When a workspace runs,
+this directory is automounted as ``/project/``;
-The project directory will be mounted into the container automatically under the ``/project`` pathname.
-Workspace tracks changes to the project directory keep the container configuration in sync.
-Thus, if the project directory is moved, copied or deleted, the corresponding workspace container will update its mounts automatically.
-If the directory is removed, the remaining workspaces that still exist will be switched to the *Error* state and become unavailable for any commands except ``remove``.
-Try moving the project directory and check the results of the ``workspace list`` output.
+the changes to the directory are tracked to keep the workspace configuration in sync.
+Thus, if the directory is moved or copied, the mount points in related workspaces are updated.

+If the directory is deleted,
+the workspaces that still refer to it switch to the *Error* state and become unavailable for any commands except ``remove``.

 .. _exp_workspace: